SGSSGene/RIOT/sys/elfloader/README.md

 *which* new addresses need to be written.

-To execute dynamic code in RIOT, the user need to provide an object file (.o) with the code.
+To execute dynamic code in RIOT, the user need to provide an object file (.o) (and elf file actually) with the code.
 It is the responsibility of the developer of a dynamic application to provide an object file with at least the *.text*, *.data*, *.bss*, *.strtab* and *.symtab* sections.
 When there are some relocation in *.text* and/or *.data*, also the *.rela.text* and/or *.data.text* need to be in the object file, which should be ensured by the compiler/linker.

 An example of a dynamic application for the msp-430 can be found in the tests as *test_dyn_app*.